Pvt. Michael S. Wepsiec

 figured out they were being sent to the

 Mike was involved in the first tank to tank combat involving American tanks in World War II.
-His tank platoon had been sent to Lingayen Gulf to knock out Japanese machine gun nests and give cover so that the 26th U. S. Cavalry could withdraw.
+His tank platoon had been sent to Lingayen Gulf, on December 21st, to knock out Japanese machine gun nests and give cover so that the 26th U. S. Cavalry could withdraw.
 The problem they faced was that they had never been trained to fight in a jungle.

 Since there were rice fields on both sides of the road, they could not use the V-formation to attack.
 They also found themselves in single file formation on the main road.
 It was at this time that Lt.
 Ben Morin and his crew, which included Mike's friend Steve Gados, were taken Prisoners of War.